SerenityOS/serenity/Documentation/Kernel/DevelopmentGuidelines.md

 **It's expected that changes to the Kernel will be tested with userland utilities to ensure the changes are not creating any misbehaves in the userland functionality.**

-Even more strictier than what has been said above - we don't remove functionality unless it's absolutely clear that nobody uses that functionality.
+Even more stricter than what has been said above - we don't remove functionality unless it's absolutely clear that nobody uses that functionality.
 Even when it's absolutely clear that nobody uses some kind of kernel functionality, it could still be useful to think about how to make it more available and usable to the SerenityOS project community.